hemberg-lab/sc3s/README.md

 ```

 ## Parameters
-The default settings to work for most use cases, but you can get more information about the parameters with:
+The default settings should suffice for most use cases, but you can get more information about the parameters with:
 ```py
 help(sc3s.tl.consensus)
 ```